Skip to Main Content

 Library Skills for First-Year Students

 We encourage Words and Numbers faculty to take one or more small actions to introduce all students in a systematic fashion to the practicalities of using a college library.
-The following skills and habits, often taken for granted, provide a strong foundation for higher-level library use:
+The following skills and habits, often taken for granted, provide a strong foundation for more advanced research:

 1. Using course reserves